Chemfluence

-Chemfluence is a national level technical symposium of Department of Chemical Engineering, A C College of Technology, Anna University, India.
-Started in 1994 as a college level symposium, it is now in its 24th year.
+Chemfluence is a national level technical symposium of the Department of Chemical Engineering, Alagappa College of Technology, Anna University, India.
+It started in 1994 as a college level symposium, and is now in its 29th year.
 Paper presentations, poster presentations, guest lectures, workshops and events form an integral part of the symposium.
 The symposium mainly aims at nourishing budding chemical engineers with knowledge of core concepts and providing an opportunity to showcase their talents.
-With more than 20 events across 5 days, it is one of the most prestigious tech events of South India.
+With more than 20 events across 3 days, it is one of the most prestigious tech events of South India.
 It is also one of the very few symposiums in India to host a cultural fest in association with university departments.
-Chemfluence is conducted annually by Consortium of Chemical Technologists, the official student body of Department of Chemical Engineering, Anna University.
+Chemfluence is conducted annually by the Association of Chemical Engineers (ACE), the official student body of Department of Chemical Engineering, Anna University.